-The LHS is only the most common interpretation of the product.
-It may also be interpreted as a vector form of Boyle's law, where $\mathbf{r}$ is the position vector of a point P on the surface of the system relative to its center of mass Q. The asterisk indicates that this product involving two vectors is yet undefined.
+The most basic material law in thermodynamics is the Boyle-Mariotte law, preted as a vector form of Boyle's law, where \mathbf{r} is the position vector of a point P on the surface of the system relative to its center of mass Q. The asterisk indicates that this product involving two vectors is yet undefined.
 Note that the unit (Joule) is unchanged.
 Boyle's law is generally given in scalars.
 It is therefore interpreted to be isotropic by nature.